- About CBIA/Lawyers Financial and CAAT

 -

-- What happens to my pension if I leave my law firm employer, or become a partner in my law firm and do not set up PC and join the Plan?
+- What happens to my pension if I leave my law firm employer, or become a partner in my law firm and do not set up a PC and join the Plan?

 -